• Skip to primary navigation

 How Much Liquid Do I Need To Use?

-I normally use 1 cup of rice to 3 cups of broth.
-But each rice is different, and the heat settings you use can change the speed of absorption.
-So the amount of liquid you need might vary slightly.
-The best trick I have is to add 3 cups of broth to the rice straight away and then add the rest of the broth if needed, 1/3 cup at the time.
-It’s much better to keep an eye on your paella to reach the perfect consistency than to end up with overcooked, mushy rice!
+So, the amount of liquid you need might vary slightly.
+The best trick I have is to add 3 cups of broth to the rice straight away and then add the rest of the broth if needed, 1/3 cup at a time.

 If you use any other type of rice, you might need to reduce the broth amount as other types of rice absorb less water while cooking.
 But use the same trick as above.
 Simply add a bit at a time!